Your August Horoscope Is Here — & You'll Feel A Sense Of Momentum

 Welcome to August!
-Mercury Retrograde begins this month, in the sign of Virgo, and this is the highlight of the month.
-Starting August 5th, the planet of communication will be traveling in reverse motion (this is an optical illusion, but the influence is profoundly felt by all zodiac signs).
-This will give an interesting feel to Leo Season… Once Mercury retrogrades its way back into Leo starting on the 14th, some of us may have flashbacks to Leo Season 2023, when Venus, the Planet of Love, was retrograde in Leo.
+Mercury retrograde begins this month in the sign of Virgo, and this is the highlight of the month.
+Starting 5th August, the planet of communication will be travelling in reverse motion (this is an optical illusion but the influence is felt profoundly by all zodiac signs).
+This will give an interesting feel to Leo season… Once Mercury retrogrades its way back into Leo starting on the 14th, some of us may have flashbacks to Leo season 2023, when Venus, the planet of love, was retrograde in Leo.
 It’s giving controlled chaos.

 AdvertisementADVERTISEMENT

-Use the Leo New Moon on August 4th and the ten days that follow to get clear on ways you can be more empowered in your life.
+Use the Leo new moon on 4th August and the 10 days that follow to get clear on ways you can be more empowered in your life.
 For some of us, that may literally mean infusing more physical activities in our daily routines, especially with the North Node being in Aries.
-For others, it’ll look like going after the dreams that scare us a little — or a lot.
+For others, it’ll look like going after the dreams that scare us a little (or a lot).
 We should use these next few months of Jupiter being direct in Gemini to push ourselves beyond our comfort zones and soar.

 Read your horoscopes for your Sun and Rising signs for the most in-depth forecast.